 A Columbia University-trained psychotherapist with more than a decade of clinical experience with individuals, couples and families, including kids and teens, I’ve come to believe my role as a therapist is to help patients create their lives.
 Creativity to me is about cultivating a sense of possibilities–possibilities that may have been there all along, but haven’t yet been seen.
 I relish in this challenging, playful activity.
 I am a hands-on, active therapist who isn’t afraid to roll up his sleeves and get to work.

 My choice to open the practice in Tribeca was informed in part by the terrorist attacks on the World Trade Center.
-Having lived in New York for a mere two weeks, September 11, 2001 would have been my second day of graduate school classes.
+Having lived in New York for a mere two weeks, September 11, 2001 occured on what would have been my second day of graduate school classes.
 In the months that followed, I was assigned to work as a crisis counselor at one of NYC’s disaster recovery centers in Tribeca.

 After Columbia I furthered my training, receiving both a masters degree in special education as well as post-graduate training in individual, couples and family therapy.
 While the bulk of my practice is with adults, I have extensive experience working with kids and teens both in and out of schools and have particular expertise in working with young people with learning disabilities.
 In 2008, I published a book for teachers on using improvisation in the classroom as a tool for emotional development.

 I strive to be a culturally savvy therapist, working frequently with people of color, people who identify as LGBTQ, trans individuals, and multiracial or multiethnic couples and families.
 I am politically engaged and reject the notion that a therapist’s politics are not relevant to his or her practice.
 I am fluent in understanding a diversity of what patients bring to the table, without the conceit that I know about all issues.
 I approach any patient with curiosity, support and a desire to help them grow.